-Always start by contacting your local communication partner, who will assess the scope of the task and refer you to a graphic designer.
+Always start by contacting your local communication partner, who will assess the scope of the task and advice you whether assistance from a graphic designer is needed.

 Before ordering graphic design work, please consider the following questions.
 This makes the process faster, better and more flexible.